 Darth Krayt is the main antagonist for Cade Skywalker in the Star Wars: Legacy title.
 But he first appeared as A'Sharad Hett in Dark Horse's Star Wars #10 from September 1999.

-Jedi Council member Ki-Adi Mundi is sent by the council to Tatooine to learn why Jedi Knight Sharad Hett has reappeared leading a Tusken Raider raid on Anchorhead.
+Jedi Council member Ki-Adi-Mundi is sent to Tatooine to learn why Jedi Knight Sharad Hett has reappeared leading a Tusken Raider attack on Anchorhead.
 Sharad Hett, a Jedi hero, was presumed dead years earlier.
-On Tatooine, Ki Adi Mundi is trapped by a Krayt Dragon when Sharad's war party encounters him.
-Upon learning that his former master Eeth Koth sent Ki-Adi Mundu, Sharad and his 15 year old son, A'Sharad Hett, attack the Krayt Dragon and A'Sharad is left to his own to finish the creature.
-The Tusken Raiders were hunting the Krayt Dragon to initiation A'Sharad as a warrior of the Jundland Tuskens.
+On Tatooine, Ki-Adi-Mundi is trapped by a Krayt Dragon when Sharad's war party encounters him.
+Upon learning that his former master Eeth Koth sent Ki-Adi-Mundu, Sharad and his 15 year old son, A'Sharad Hett, attack the Krayt Dragon and A'Sharad is left on his own to finish the creature.
+The Tusken Raiders were hunting the Krayt Dragon as an initiation of A'Sharad as a warrior to the Jundland Tusken clan.
 Sharad has been training A'Sharad as his Jedi padawan.
-Unfortunately, shortly after Ki-Adi Mundi learns why Sharad is leading the Tusken Raider's, Sharad Hett is killed along with much of his clan and A'Sharad returns with Ki-Adi to Coruscant to become his padawan.
+Unfortunately, shortly after Ki-Adi-Mundi learns why Sharad is leading the Tusken Raiders, Sharad Hett is killed along with much of his clan and A'Sharad returns with Ki-Adi-Mundi to Coruscant to become his padawan.
 A'Sharad Hett would appear in several more stories in the Star Wars and Star Wars: Republic titles.

 Darth Krayt's first appearance is in Star Wars: Legacy #1 as the leader of the One Sith.